-I decided to have a survey completed on a property in Crook in advance of appointing solicitors.
-I have been informed that there is a flying freehold aspect to the property.
-The surveyor advised that some banks will refuse to issue a mortgage on a flying freehold house.
+Due to the input of my in-laws I had a survey completed on a house in Crook in advance of retaining solicitors.
+I have been told that there is a flying freehold aspect to the house.
+Our surveyor has said that some lenders tend refuse to issue a mortgage on a flying freehold home.

 It varies from the lender to lender.
 HSBC has different instructions from Birmingham Midshires.
 If you contact us we can look into this further via the relevant mortgage company.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Crook.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Crook to see if the conveyancing costs will increase in light of this.